A travel guide to

 Vietnam Veterans Memorial

-This memorial honors the thousands of men and women who lost their lives in the Vietnam War.
+This memorial honours the thousands of men and women who lost their lives in the Vietnam War.
 This wall of names is a remarkable and sobering sight, situated close to the Washington Monument.

 Martin Luther King Jr. Memorial